 The exhibition was opened by Christine Garnaut, Associate Professor, Planning and Architectural History and Director, Architecture Museum, School of Art, Architecture and Design at University of South Australia on Sunday 20 January 2019 at 2 pm.

-There will also be a book launch by arts writer Samela Harris of Adam Dutkiewicz’s latest monograph on the Adelaide sculptor Andrew Steiner OAM, Past President and Honorary Life Member of the Society.
-Steiner was a long-time friend of Wlad’s, getting to know him through his amateur theatrical group The Art Studio Players.
+There was also a book launch by arts writer Samela Harris of Adam Dutkiewicz’s latest monograph on the Adelaide sculptor Andrew Steiner OAM, Past President and Honorary Life Member of the Society.
+Steiner was a long-time friend of Wlad, getting to know him through his amateur theatrical group The Art Studio Players.
 Steiner acted in Wlad’s second production, Maxim Gorky’s The Lower Depths, presented as a fringe production for the inaugural Adelaide Festival in 1960.
 Samela’s father, Max Harris, described it as a “theatrical tour de force”.

 Adam also made a limited edition of his biography of his father available as a paperback for the first time throughout the exhibition.
 It is available from the Society and the publisher for $60 plus postage and handling.

 2019 also marked the 20th anniversary of the artist’s passing.